bipulsin/crypto_trading-st/README.md

 For issues, questions, or contributions:
 1. Check the troubleshooting section
-2. Review log files for error details
+2. Review the logs for error details
-3. Verify configuration parameters
+3. Verify configuration settings
-4. Test with small amounts first
+4. Test with paper trading first

-**Happy Trading! 🚀**
+**Remember**: This is a paper trading environment - perfect for learning and testing! 🚀